-When you hire a chair from us, you can opt for one of our standard fabric colours which are included in the base hire price of the chair.
+After you hire a chair from us, you can opt for one of our standard fabric colours, which are included in the base hire price of the chair.

 All chairs hired with the removable seat pad option are available in one of the following 14 colours: